-Both Revolut and Wise offer free personal account options which let you hold and exchange foreign currencies, and spend with a linked debit card.
+Both Revolut and Wise (formerly TransferWise) offer free personal account options which let you hold and exchange foreign currencies, and spend with a linked debit card.
 Which wins for you will depend on the specific services you need, and how often you’ll use your account.

 Revolut accounts have a broader range of features including savings, investments and budgeting tools.
 That makes them great for customers who want to access extensive account features, and can stay within their account plan transaction limits.